SamuelScheit/react-native-skia-list/docs/docs/ScrollView/index.md

 </SkiaScrollView>
 ```

+### Example with `useSkiaScrollView`

 You can manage the list state yourself by using `useSkiaScrollView`: \
-This is useful when you need to build custom behavior on top of the list, e.g. a sticky header, custom gestures/renderer.
+This is useful when you need to build custom behavior on top of the list, e.g. custom gestures/renderer.

-#### Example with `useSkiaScrollView`
 ```tsx
 const state = useSkiaScrollView({ height: 1000 });
 const content = content.value;